MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 ```

 If `true`, management traffic will be blocked between Domain Controllers.
-The IP addressess of DCs will not be listed in the following remote management firewall rules in the target GPO:
+The IP addresses of DCs will not be listed in the following remote management firewall rules in the target GPO:

 - [Active Directory Web Services (TCP-In)](#active-directory-web-services-tcp-in)
 - [Windows Remote Management (HTTP-In)](#windows-remote-management-http-in)